KaiFabi/VanillaGeneticClassifier/README.md

 The traditional grid search approach delivers the values `0.0118`and `0.0098` for the local and global mutation rates, respectively.

 Alternatively, it is possible to build another genetic hyperparameter optimization algorithm on top of the genetic classifier algorithm.
+The algorithm for this can be programmed in a few lines.
+Here is a draft of such an implementation:

 ```python
 n_pop = 3